Skip to main content

 (iv) The safety of the bathers in their activity can be effectively controlled.

-(d) Elevated lifeguard chairs/stands (either stationary or portable) shall be provided, as necessary, for stationary lifeguards and are not necessary for roaming lifeguards.
-The licensee shall ensure that lifeguards are present at the following locations:
+(d) Elevated lifeguard chairs/stands (either stationary or portable) will be provided, as necessary, for stationary lifeguards and are not necessary for roaming lifeguards.
+The licensee will ensure that lifeguards are present at the following locations:

-(i) Any public swimming pool with diving boards/platforms shall have a lifeguard to supervise the diving area whenever the board(s) or platform(s) are in use;
+(i) Any public swimming pool with diving boards/platforms will have a lifeguard to supervise the diving area whenever the board(s) or platform(s) are in use;

 (a) Where multiple slides exist side-by-side one lifeguard may supervise the landing area of these slides in accordance with the lifeguard table in paragraph (E)(4)(a) of this rule when the slides are in use.

-(b) If the top of the slide is twenty-five feet or more above the deck level, an additional lifeguard shall be required in the landing area when the slide is in use.
+(b) If the top of the slide is twenty-five feet or more above the deck level, an additional lifeguard will be obligated in the landing area when the slide is in use.

-(c) A dispatch procedure shall be used for slides that are in use and greater than ten feet in height to establish safe spacing between riders.
-The dispatcher shall remain in continual visual or verbal contact with the lifeguard in the landing area.
-Dispatchers shall be similarly attired and readily identifiable by bathers and lifeguards.
+(c) A dispatch procedure will be used for slides that are in use and greater than ten feet in height to establish safe spacing between riders.
+The dispatcher will remain in continual visual or verbal contact with the lifeguard in the landing area.
+Dispatchers will be similarly attired and readily identifiable by bathers and lifeguards.

 (d) The licensee may elect to test user swimming proficiency if the user of a water slide is less than the posted minimum user height.

-(e) Lifeguards on duty at a public swimming pool shall:
+(e) Lifeguards on duty at a public swimming pool will:

 (i) Be capable swimmers and able to perform all lifeguarding tasks authorized by their certification;